steveduan/DataBaseUpdate/README.md

 # DataBaseUpdate
-This is a Database update project.
+This is a Database upgrade project.